Detlew/PowerTOST/README.md

     #>     2x4x2            Balaam's (2x4x2)   n-2
     #>    2x2x2r Liu's 2x2x2 repeated x-over 3*n-2
     #>    paired                paired means   n-1

+The code of designs follow this pattern: `treatments x sequences x periods`.

 Although some replicate designs are more ‘popular’ than others, sample size estimations are valid for *all* of the following designs: